OpenCDSS/cdss-app-statedmi-doc-user/mkdocs-project/docs/command-ref/SortWellRights/SortWellRights.md

 ## Overview ##

-The `SortWellRights` does something...

-This documentation is a placeholder that will be updated as Word documentation is translated into Markdown.
-Until that time, see the PDF documentation that is distributed with the software and can be accessed from the ***Help*** menu.
+The `SortWellRights` command (for StateMod) sorts the well rights.
+This is useful to enforce consistency between files and simplify file comparison.

 ## Command Editor ##